JosephC94/ancient-artifacts/README.md

 * My user name and password was required for security purposes, the code was then pushed to GitHub

+When deploying to Heroku the following steps were carried out:

+* Log into the Heorku.com site
+* Create New App
+* Gave it name 'django-ancient-artifacts'
+* selected region as Europe
+* Select create app button
+* Under Resources - Add Ons - select Heroku Postgres
+* Selected Hobby Dev Free
+* Settings - Reveal Config Vars - copy the database_url
+* Typed the following in the bash terminal in Cloud9: sudo pip3 install dj-database-url
+* Typed the following in the bash terminal in Cloud9: sudo pip3 install psycopg2
+* Typed the following in the bash terminal in Cloud9: spip3 freeze > requirements.txt
+* In settings.py, import dj_database_url
+* Changed Database and pasted database_url inside env.py file
+* Put secret key value in env.py file
+* Migrated using python3 manage.py migrate in the bash terminal
+* Create a super user
+* Selected S3 in AWS services, select a bucket, gave name and region, next, next, give access to public, next, create bucket
+* select bucket, properties, static website hosting, use bucket, enter: index.html, error.html, save
+* permissions, CORS configuration, enter configuration, save, bucket policy, enter in bucket policy and ARN, save
+* Under services, go to IAM, groups, create new group, provided a group name, next step, next step, create group.
+Policies, create policy, JSON, Import managed policy, search s3, selecte AmaoazonS3FullAccess, import.
+Replace resource string with list, enter in ARN, enter ARN as second item in list with /* on end, review policy, provide a name, create policy
+* Groups, select group, permissions, attach policy
+* Users, Add user, enter username, tick programmatic access, next, select group, next, next, create user.
+* Download CSV file
+* Go back to S3, open bucket, test by uploading a file.
+* sudo pip3 install django-storages
+* sudo pip3 install boto3
+* in settings.py, add 'storages' to installed apps
+* change settings to allow django and AWS S3 to connect to bucket
+* Add access keys to env var
+* type in python3 manage.py collectstatic, select 'yes' to upload static files
+* To store media and static files, create file as custom_storage.py, create class that inherits S3boto3Storage, import into settings and run python3 manage.py collectstatic
+*

+Please note that the development version which is available on GitHub, is different than the deployed version on Heroku.
+This is because during development the products that were listed were 'test' products and either contained the wrong image, lorum ipsum text and a random price.
+This was to test the layout and functionailty of the site was clean and effective to a high standard; ready to be completed.
+Django and Heroku host separate databases, so all content contained in the database had to be re-added once the project was deployed to Heroku .
+This is because Django stores content into a SQLite database, and Heroku stores it in a Postgres database - the content would not be pushed to Heroku due to the change in databases.
+If the development version was not to be updated once pushed to Heroku, there would not be a list of products displayed to the user, and themain purpose of the site would have become purposeless.

 ## Credits

 ### Content